Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 Bru’n Water and Mash Chemistry Tips and Tricks

 As you can see, Bru’n Water is a serious tool for managing your brewing water chemistry, but it is just a tool.
-In my brewery, Bru’n Water has gotten me very close to my Estimated Mash pH, confirmed by over 100 batches of beer and a good pH meter.
-That said, everyone will experience an edge case, or simply input something incorrectly into the spreadsheet and have a batch that drifts outside of their estimated target mash pH.
+In my brewery, Bru'n Water has gotten me very close to my Estimated Mash pH, confirmed by over 100 batches of beer and a good pH meter.
+That said, everyone will experience an edge case or enter something incorrectly into the spreadsheet, and a batch will drift outside their estimated target mash pH.

 Tip 1: Adjusting Mash pH on the fly

 Do NOT panic.
-I generally do not recommend making large adjustments during your mash as it takes some time for mash pH to reach equilibrium and you can cause wild swings up or down.
-Generally speaking 15-20 minutes from grain in you should see the mash pH begin to settle.
-If you make a moderate addition of acid or base salts at that point, then the mash pH will swing as the salts hydrate and are diffused into the entire mash.
-Do not just toss the salts on the top of the mash, they should be thoroughly but gently incorporated and let rest.
+I generally do not recommend making significant adjustments during your mash as it takes some time for mash pH to reach equilibrium, and you can cause wild swings up or down.
+Generally speaking, 15-20 minutes from grain-in, you should see the mash pH begin to stabilize.
+If you add a moderate amount of acid or base salts at that point, the mash pH will swing as the salts hydrate and diffuse throughout the mash.
+Do not just toss the salts on top of the mash; they should be thoroughly but gently incorporated, then let rest.
 Wait at least 10 minutes, perhaps less if you are circulating the mash, before taking another reading.

 I prefer to estimate the acid and base required to move from my desired mash pH before brewing.
-After I print out the Adjustment Summary, I go back to the Water Adjustment Tab.
+After I print the Adjustment Summary, I return to the Water Adjustment Tab.
 There, I will add enough pickling lime (I prefer this over chalk) to raise the mash pH 0.1 units.
 I write this amount down on the sheet.
 I then zero that lime addition out and add a second acid addition to lower the mash pH by 0.1 units.
 I write this down on the summary sheet and zero out that acid addition.
-I now have a good idea of the amount of acid or base required to moderate my mash, should it prove to be outside my ideal range.
+I now have a good idea of how much acid or base is required to moderate my mash if it falls outside my ideal range.

 For the demonstration recipe, I note that I need 0.12 g/gal of Pickling lime to raise the mash pH from 5.4 to 5.5, and from the Adjustment Summary, that is a total of 0.9 grams.
 I reset this to 0.

-For the acid, in the Water Adjustment Tab, I then adjust the second pink Acid cell to Lactic and set the strength to match 88% and add acid until the Estimated Mash pH reaches 5.30.
-Here, 0.18 ml/g was necessary and on the Adjustment Summary Tab, I note 1.4 ml of acid is needed and write this on the printout.
+For the acid, in the Water Adjustment Tab, I add acid until the Estimated Mash pH reaches 5.30.
+Here, 0.18 ml/g was necessary, and on the Adjustment Summary Tab, I note 1.4 ml of acid is needed and write this on the printout.
 I then reset that acid addition to 0.
-I only apply an adjustment if I measure more than 0.2 – 0.3 units outside of my target pH at 20-30 minutes into the mash.
+I only apply an adjustment if I measure more than 0.2 - 0.3 units outside of my target pH at 20-30 minutes into the mash.

-A better solution, in my opinion, is to complete the mash with several mash pH measurements, and not make an adjustment.
+A better solution, in my opinion, is to complete the mash with several mash pH measurements and not make an adjustment.
 Using this information, revisit the Grain Bill and Water Adjustments tabs and determine what is causing the delta, and note the changes when rebrewing the beer.
+This gives both a fundamental understanding of how your brewing system and techniques affect beer quality, and an understanding of how the spreadsheet works, its accuracy, and how to track improvements in the final beers.

 Ask yourself the following questions:

-- Did I properly enter the right information for the grains?
-There is generally a fair difference between the pH of base malts depending on the maltster.
+• Did I enter the grains information correctly?
+There is generally a fair difference in pH between base malts, depending on the maltster or agricultural pressures.
 Did I get the right Lovibond average for my crystal/caramel/roast malts?
 Did I change my mill gap?

-- Did I properly weight out my malts for the mash?
+• Did I properly weigh out my malts for the mash?
 Did I properly weigh my salts?
 How accurate is my salt scale?

 Tip 2: Dissolve Salts and Acid in Strike Water

 As I use a RIMS system, it is convenient to add the salts and acid additions directly to the hot liquor tank while heating to strike temperatures.
 Martin Brungard also recommends this method.
-When you add salts, you will observe that some of them are hydrophilic (hard to dissolve), while others, hydroscopic (easy to dissolve).
-It takes a little time for the salts to completely diffuse into solution, and you may need to stir.
-Once dissolved, the -ions are immediately available and more quickly drives to your desired mash pH.
+When you add salts, you will observe that some of them are hydrophilic (hard to dissolve), while others are hydroscopic (easy to dissolve).
+It takes a little time for the salts to dissolve fully, and you may need to stir or circulate.
+Once dissolved, the ions are immediately available and more quickly drive the mash pH toward your desired value.
+You may need to adjust your mash schedule, as you will see the conversion rate increase quickly.
+Still, the coarseness of the milling (which should be optimized for your system) will affect the availability of the starches to enzymes.

-If you simply sprinkled dry salts into the grist or on top of the mash, both the time to hydration and the lack of homogeny may require significant stirring, and delay the accessibility of the -ions in mash and liquor solution.
-Of course, award-winning home-brews are made in many ways and your mileage may vary.
+If you sprinkled dry salts into the grist or on top of the mash, the time to hydration, the rate of salt diffusion, and the lack of mash homogeneity will require stirring to ensure the ions are accessible to the entire mash and liquor.
+Of course, award-winning home-brews are made in many ways, and your mileage may vary.
 I get very consistent results by pre-dissolving the salts.

 I also rest my mash before circulating for 10 minutes after I underlet the grain bed.
 I fill my mash tun to about ¼” above my false bottom with liquor, and position my circulation hose under that bit of water.
 I then add the milled malt on top and gently pump over my desired mash water volume to the bottom of the mash.
 This allows the malt to hydrate from the bottom up and forces any trapped air to come out of the mash as the water rises.
 Any flour and fine particles float up away from the false bottom and begin conversion as they hydrate more quickly.

 This also means I have far fewer dough balls or stuck circulations due to fluffier, well-hydrated kernels.
-This static rest period is calculated into my mash rest or mash step, and I begin a slow circulation after placing my return hose to the top of the mash, just under the liquid level.
-Circulation speed is slowly increased to about ¾ of the maximum speed of my pump.
-This gentle flow and careful mash bed creation allow wort to circulate at about a gallon per minute, and -ions that have been dissolved into solution are available to the entire mash, and I get far fewer malt particles through my false-bottom, pump and RIMS tube.
+This static rest period is included in my mash rest or mash step, and I begin a slow circulation after placing my return hose at the top of the mash, just below the liquid level.
+Circulation speed is slowly increased to about ¾ of the pump's maximum speed.
+This gentle flow and careful mash bed creation allow wort to circulate at about a gallon per minute, with ions dissolved in solution available to the entire mash, and I get far fewer malt particles through my false-bottom, pump, and RIMS tube.

-A brewer friend of mine gravity feeds his hot liquor through the false bottom after he has loaded the cooler tun with grain.
-This mimics my procedure and minimizes his need to stir the mash vigorously, although he does a gentle stir 2-3 times throughout the mash.
-We have seen minimal differences between adding the salts to the grains or to the strike water over a 60-90 minute single infusion mash.
+A brewer friend of mine gravity-feeds his hot liquor through the false bottom after loading the cooler tun with grain.
+This mimics my procedure and minimizes his need to vigorously stir the mash, though he still performs a gentle stir 2-3 times throughout the mash.
+We have seen minimal differences between adding the salts to the grains or to the strike water over a 60-90 minute single infusion mash, but in the world of short and shoddy, with very short mashes, I suggest treating the strike water first.

-Thin mashes, such as No-Sparge, will reach mash pH equilibrium more quickly, but there is a point at which very thin mashes maybe less efficient in conversion.
-Some speculate that this is due to dilution of calcium and malt phosphate in the mash.
+Thin mashes, such as No-Sparge, will reach mash pH equilibrium more quickly, but there is a point at which very thin mashes may be less efficient in conversion.
+Some speculate that this is due to the dilution of calcium and malt phosphate in the mash.
 Thicker mashes have the opportunity to concentrate calcium availability, enhancing enzymatic activity, where a No-Sparge mash water may halve that concentration.
+Fortunately, Bru'n Water can help you with no sparge setups.

-Any subsequent addition of salts or acids to adjust mash pH need to be thoroughly stirred in to incorporate and diffuse.
-Wait an appropriate amount of time for the salts to fully hydrate, and then check your pH.
+Any subsequent addition of salts or acids to adjust mash pH needs to be thoroughly stirred in to incorporate and diffuse.
+Wait until the salts have fully hydrated, then check your pH.
 You may wish to extend your mash period slightly to accommodate.

 Tip 3: Low Oxygen Features

-This version of Bru’n Water has the added salt of Sodium (or Potassium) Metabisulfite, which is utilized by brewers that are concerned with Hot Side Oxidation (HSO) to scavenge free oxygen in the mash and boil.
-It is fast acting, and it is suggested to use only the amount necessary to address any splashing or O2 ingress throughout your hot side processing (liquor, mash, boil, whirlpool, and chilling) and into the fermenter.
+This version of Bru’n Water includes added Sodium (or Potassium) Metabisulfite, which is used by brewers concerned with Hot Side Oxidation (HSO) to scavenge free oxygen in the mash and boil.
+It is fast-acting, and it is recommended to use only the amount necessary to address any splashing or O2 ingress throughout your hot-side processing (liquor, mash, boil, whirlpool, and chilling) and into the fermenter.

 Remember the Boiled Results option on the Water Report Input tab?
-Low oxygen brewing recommends pre-boiling your mash and sparge-liquor to remove dissolved O2, then cooling to strike temperatures and dosing with metabisulfite to scavenge O2 pickup.
-If you are not working from RO or DI water sources, this may help to estimate the calcium and carbonate -ion reduction from the pre-boiling period.
-However, most LO2 brewers do not chill the boiled water sufficiently to allow for full precipitation to prevent DO uptake, so take that into consideration.
+Low-oxygen brewing recommends pre-boiling your mash and sparge liquor to remove dissolved O2, then cooling to strike temperature and dosing with metabisulfite to scavenge any O2 that may have been absorbed.
+If you are not working with RO or DI water sources, this may help estimate the reduction in calcium and carbonate ions during the pre-boiling period.
+However, most LO2 brewers do not chill the boiled water sufficiently to allow complete precipitation, which prevents DO uptake.
+Take that into consideration.
+To be clear, you make your mineral additions AFTER the boil or DO-reduction phase to reduce precipitation that is difficult to account.

 On the Water Adjustment Tab, you will see a blue field.
 Note that it is given in PPM and not grams per gallon.
 My Brew-Magic system requires about 15 ppm metabisulfite to minimize O2 uptake during the mash and mash out, with an additional 5 ppm added to knock out wort to the fermenter (tested with a DO meter and boiled water).
-Please note that the spreadsheet does adjust the mash pH for the addition, but does not appear to adjust the -ions in the Overall Finished Water Profile.
-The line does indicate that for 20 ppm, I may need to adjust my water profile to accommodate 5.4 ppm Sodium and 22.7 ppm Sulfate.
-The mash pH is lowered as a function of oxidation of metabisulfite to produce sulfur dioxide gas and a small amount of sulfuric acid.
+Please note that the spreadsheet adjusts the mash pH for the addition, but does not appear to adjust the -ions in the Overall Finished Water Profile.
+The line indicates that, for 20 ppm, I may need to change my water profile to accommodate 5.4 ppm Sodium and 22.7 ppm Sulfate.
+The mash pH is lowered as metabisulfite is oxidized to produce sulfur dioxide gas and a small amount of sulfuric acid.

-Note that after pitching your yeast, you should immediately oxygenate the cold wort.
+Note that after pitching your yeast and chilling your wort to pitch temperature, you should immediately oxygenate the cold wort.
 This will immediately decompose any residual metabisulfite in the wort that could cause issues with your yeast.
-Try to hit around 8 ppm residual DO in the wort.
-The yeast will very quickly scavenge the free O2 and the cold pitching temperature will dramatically slow any oxidation of malt compounds during the yeast growth phase.
+Try to hit around 8-10 ppm residual DO in the wort.
+The hydrated or active yeast will quickly scavenge free O2, and the cold pitching temperature will dramatically slow oxidation of malt compounds during yeast growth.

 Tip 4: Managing your Dry Minerals

 I suspect that many of us keep our mineral salts out on the shelf in a garage where temperature and humidity can swing wildly over the seasons.
-If so, consider making saturated solutions of some salts or storing everything inside in a temperature controlled climate and sealed containers.
+If so, consider making saturated solutions of some salts or storing everything inside a temperature-controlled environment in sealed containers.

-Many salts will take up a small amount of humidity, and as such, subject to chemical changes in the presence of water and oxygen, even in tiny amounts.
-The utilization of solutions with fresh salts allows you to take full advantage of the hydrated salts without their degradation and oxidation.
+Many salts will take up a small amount of humidity when exposed to the atmosphere, and as such, are subject to chemical changes in the presence of water and oxygen, even in tiny amounts.
+Using solutions with fresh salts allows you to take full advantage of hydrated salts without their degradation or oxidation.

 For example, pickling lime degrades to chalk when exposed to humidity and air.
-Chalk doesn’t easily dissolve at mash temperatures and pH and is far less effective than pickling lime.
+Chalk doesn’t readily dissolve at mash temperatures and pH, and is far less effective than pickling lime.
 If you choose to use chalk, you should read this from Kai Troester.

-Anhydrous Calcium Chloride (the form sold by most LHBS) can easily take up enough humidity from the air to liquify, making the measurement by weight less reliable.
-By creating a solution, we are producing both free calcium and free chloride -ions fully dissolved.
+Anhydrous Calcium Chloride (the form sold by most LHBS) can easily absorb enough humidity from the air to liquify, making weight-based measurements less reliable.
+By creating a solution, we produce both free calcium and free chloride ions.
 Note that hydrating Calcium Chloride is exothermic, so handle carefully.
 It will get hot to the touch.

-To make a saturated solution, use 1 liter of distilled water to 357 grams of Anhydrous Calcium Chloride salts.
-Adjust your BWS spreadsheet’s Water Addition tab to indicate you are using the solution and it will give you the dosage in milliliters as appropriate.
-Or you can calculate by volume that 1 ml of saturated solution will yield 0.357 grams of calcium chloride!
-Divide the dry weight indicated by Bru’n Water, and use that number in milliliters to dose.
-FYI – identical results for table salt (sodium chloride).
+To make a saturated solution, use 1 liter of distilled water with 357 grams of Anhydrous Calcium Chloride.
+Adjust your BWS spreadsheet’s Water Addition tab to indicate you are using the solution, and it will give you the dosage in milliliters as appropriate.
+Or you can calculate, by volume, that 1 ml of a saturated solution will yield 0.357 grams of calcium chloride!
+Divide the dry weight indicated by Bru'n Water, and use that number in milliliters to dose.
+FYI - identical results for table salt (sodium chloride).

 Tip 5: Relax

 For a few years, as I got my head around mash chemistry, I took a ridiculously fanatical approach.
 I measured mash pH 4-5 times during the mash, again at pre-boil, again at post-boil, and iteratively throughout fermentation.
 As I got into low oxygen techniques, I turned this up to 11, my brain running toward high-stakes gambits to create the best-damned beer possible.
-This combined with repetitive brewing recipes and uber-critical evaluation took out all of the fun of brewing beer.
-I have, with some difficulty and anxiety, stepped back from my hyper-analytical brewing process, and now just brew.
+This, combined with repetitive brewing recipes and uber-critical evaluation, took all the fun out of brewing beer.
+I have, with some difficulty and anxiety, stepped back from my hyper-analytical brewing process, and now brew, but still following the techniques and principles espoused here.

-Brewing beer is not all or nothing proposition, and there are elements of brewing that are simply out of our control.
-Yeast can mutate or a batch of malt can be slightly out of specification.
-We should lower our expectations to the point that stress is minimized, but maintain enough awareness to anticipate and intercept a key problem.
-This does mean taking some detailed notes and keeping a journal (hooray for BeerSmith notes) and then reflecting on what went wrong and course correcting the next time.
+Brewing beer is not an all-or-nothing proposition, and there are aspects of brewing that are simply beyond our control.
+Yeast can mutate, or a batch of malt can be slightly out of specification.
+We should lower our expectations to the point where stress is minimized, while maintaining enough awareness to anticipate and intercept a key problem.
+This does mean taking detailed notes, keeping a journal (hooray for BeerSmith notes), and then reflecting on what went wrong and course-correcting the next time.
 I highly recommend drinking a nice beer, mead, or cider during this, but not during the brewing.

-You may also want to minimize complexity to make your brew day more simple and direct.
-I know people abandoning expensive 3 vessel RIMS/HERMS that are fully automated and going back to a single kettle, propane burner, and a big cooler mash tun.
+You may also want to minimize complexity to make your brew day more straightforward.
+I know people abandoning expensive 3-vessel RIMS/HERMS that are fully automated and going back to a single kettle, a propane burner, and a big cooler mash tun.
+I've made a few small-batch extract beers.
 Take the effort to make sure this is a fun and rewarding hobby.

 Brew the best beer that you can, but accept that this is a hobby.
 Be competitive, but don’t nurture an ulcer along the way!